-NOTE: If you choose to call render() from the console, you should not include the call to render() in you .R file If it is in your .R file when you call render() on the file it will recursively call render() again, which you don't want.
+NOTE: If you choose to call spin() from the console, you probably don't want to include the call to spin() in you .R file If it is in your .R file when you call spin() on the file it will recursively call spin() again, which you probably don't want.
 In my experience it is much simpler to use the "compile notebook" button, but I include the command line so you aren't completely reliant on RStudio.
-(If you prefer to call rmarkdown from the console and don't want to have to remember the command, you can include it in your .R file but comment it out so it won't run recursively - just don't select the '#' when you select that command and send it to the console to compile).
+(If you prefer to call knitr from the console and don't want to have to remember the command, you can include it in your .R file but comment it out so it won't run recursively).

-4.5 Help!
+IV.
+Help!
 I'm Getting an Error!

-The most common source of errors using rmarkdown are actually not errors in rmarkdown, but errors in the .R file being compiled - see the "4 important things to remember" above.
-Unfortunately, the error messages generated from compiling a file may be more cryptic.
+The most common source of errors using knitr are actually not errors in knitr, but errors in the .R file being compiled.
+However, the error messages generated from compiling a file may be more cryptic.
 Here we'll demonstrate a common problem - a missing variable.
 In your "Ch4Demo1.R" file, comment out the line a<-1:25 (put "#" in front of it).
 Now let's remove a in the workspace by typing (in the console):